 Use Vacation Pay, YTD Totals, and Net Pay to Check the Math

-Start with vacation pay on Canadian pay stub lines, because they are presented in more than one way.
+Start with vacation pay lines, because they are presented in more than one way.
 Some employers show vacation as an accrual that builds over time, while others show vacation pay paid out on a specific cheque or deposit.
 The label might appear in earnings, in a separate balance section, or in a year-to-date column.
 If you do not know whether you are looking at an accrual or a payout, the numbers can seem wrong when they are actually being reported in different ways.

 Next, look at the earnings side for items that change the expected relationship between gross pay, taxable amounts, and deductions.
 Overtime, bonuses, commissions, retroactive adjustments, taxable benefits, or unpaid leave can all make one pay period look different from the previous one.
 That is normal, but it means you should not compare only the final net amount.